Vascular Plant Herbarium

 Irish retired from teaching and moved into administration in the late 20’s and the collection of herbarium specimens was subsequently overseen by such faculty as John Gillespie (30’s), Martin Mortensen (30’s-40’s), James McCleary (40’s-early 60’s) and Norman Russell (early 60’s).
 The collection grew modestly from the 30’s to the early 60’s with contributions from these botany professors and other ASU faculty in the life sciences.

 In 1962 Elinor Lehto was hired as Curator and continued in this role until 1980.
 Dr. Donald Pinkava was brought on in 1964 as Director and it was during the Pinkava/Lehto era that the ASU Herbarium grew significantly in number of collections and importance.
-During Pinkava’s tenure as Director the herbarium it grew form a few thousand specimens to over 250,000 and an exceptional collection of Cactaceae and cytological vouchers was amassed.
+During Pinkava’s tenure as Director, the herbarium grew form a few thousand specimens to over 250,000 and an exceptional collection of Cactaceae and cytological vouchers was amassed.
 When Lehto retired, Tom Daniel, a recent graduate from the University of Michigan, was hired as Curator.
 Daniel continued the trend of exchange and growth and contributed important collection – especially from northern Mexico where he did floristic studies on the Acanthaceae.

 Les Landrum then took over as Curator in 1988 bringing his expertise of the American Myrtaceae and contributing important material from South America- especially the economically important guava group (Psidium spp.)
-The Landrum era has been productive on many fronts including the creation of Canotia, a new journal for Arizona botany, and National Science Foundation grants to digitize the collection, now available on the SEINet portal.
+The Landrum era is notable for several important contributions including the creation of Canotia, a journal for Arizona botany, and National Science Foundation grants to digitize the collection, now available on the SEINet portal.

 1. General vascular plant collections from southwestern United States and northern Mexico